IgrikXD/Easy-SDR/Antenna Mini-Whip/README.md

 - [Antenna Mini-Whip (TH)] ([Components list](./TH/Components%20list.md), [Assembly guide](./TH/Assembly%20guide.md))
 - [Antenna Mini-Whip (SMD)] ([Components list](./SMD/Components%20list.md), [Assembly guide](./SMD/Assembly%20guide.md))

-## How it works?
+## How does it work?
 Example of working an SDR receiver on antenna Mini-Whip: [Wide-band WebSDR in Enschede, the Netherlands]
-Detailed description of the principle of operation: [Fundamentals of the MiniWhip antenna]
+The detailed description of the principle of operation: [Fundamentals of the MiniWhip antenna]

 ## Basic characteristics of the antenna: